(The Great Wave off Kanagawa,by Katsushika Hokusai)

 of different characteristic impedances are connected in series:

-Note that these definitions of Transmission and Reflection Coefficients (see
+Note that for the purposes of the following analysis, these definitions of Transmission and Reflection Coefficients (see

 here,